 Properties of p n Junction

-For understanding the property of an p n Junction, let us consider two types of extrinsic semiconductors.
+For understanding the property of a PN Junction, let us consider two types of extrinsic semiconductors.
 One is p-type, and the other one is of n-type as shown in the figure below.

 The p-type semiconductor is having negative acceptor ions and positively charged holes.
 Whereas, the n-type semiconductor is having positive donor ions and negatively charged electrons.
 When the two pieces are joined together and suitably treated, they form a pn Junction.
-The electron-hole recombination takes place a soon as the p n Junction is formed because some of the electrons from n-type material diffuse over to the p-type material with the holes available in the valence band.
+The electron-hole recombination takes place a soon as the p n Junction is formed due to the reason that some of the electrons from n-type material diffuse over to the p-type material with the holes available in the valence band.